-ACE 296: Topics in American College English
+ACE 296: Topics in American College English Units: 1-3

 Prerequisites: None Lecture 1 hour.
 Lecture 2 hours.
+Lecture 3 hours.
+(1501.00) Course Typically Offered: TBA

 This course gives students an opportunity to study topics in American College English that are not included in regular course offerings.
 Each Topics course is announced, described, and given its own title and 296 number designation in the class schedule.